How can I improve my memory?

+We use our memory every day.
+From remembering appointments, to where we left the car keys, our memory is an essential tool that supports our daily lives.
 As we age, our memory can fade slightly.
-Here, I explore what we can do to improve our memory, and what we can do to help prevent further memory loss.
+Here, I explore what we can do to improve our memory, and what can help prevent further memory loss.

 What causes memory loss and forgetfulness?

-Becoming a little more forgetful can also be a natural part of getting older.
+Becoming a little more forgetful can be a natural part of getting older.
 As we age, it’s not uncommon to sometimes forget information we were told a long time ago.
 Or, to sometimes misplace items around the house.
 Below are some common signs of age-related forgetfulness.

-- Occasionally misplacing items, but being able to find them by going back to where you last had them.
+- Occasionally misplacing items but being able to find them by going back to where you last had them.

 Can nutrition improve your memory?